 A Special Licence is valid for the particular event, or series of linked events, or social gathering, specified in the licence.

-In general BYO is permitted at private functions such as Weddings and Birthdays.
+In general BYO is permitted at private functions such as weddings and birthdays.
 A Special Licence generally is not required for this type of function.

 For other events BYO may not be a permitted activity (i.e. is unlawful).
 An alcohol licence might be required.
 Find out more about whether you require a Special Licence by referring to the flow chart link above.
-Please note that a Special Licence does not authorise BYO.

 Please ensure that you check licensing requirements with the Alcohol Licensing Team and lodge your applications well in advance of your event date and before you advertise your event, because: